lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

     - [Received selected application](#received-selected-application)

 ## Extension Manifest
-The Extension Manifest is the file used by the LumApps Marketplace to identify your extension and know what your extension does.
+The extension manifest is the file used by the LumApps Marketplace to identify your extension and know what your extension does.

-You'll have to fill in this Extension Manifest to be able to declare your extension in the LumApps Marketplace.
-This file is attached to the extension and is already pre-configured when you create an extension using LumApps Extension Template.
+You'll have to fill in this extension manifest to be able to declare your extension in the LumApps Marketplace.
+This file is attached to the extension and is already pre-configured when you create an extension using LumApps extension template.

 ### Manifest attributes